wavemotion-dave/ColecoDS/README.md

 be in the same directory as the emulator or else in /roms/bios or /data/bios

 Because the chips used in the Colecovision Hardware were so common in that era, other systems tended to be very close to the CV in terms of hardware.
 Often only the IO/Memory was different.
-As such, ColecoDS also allows cartridge and sometimes tape games from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000 and the venerable MSX1.
+As such, ColecoDS also allows cartridge and sometimes tapegames from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000, Hanimex Pencil II, the Tatung Einstein and the venerable MSX1.

-If you want to play Sord M5 games, you will also need an 8k sordm5.rom bios in the same directory as the coleco.rom BIOS.

-SG-1000/SC-3000 emulation does not need a BIOS.

-Memotech MTX emulation has a built-in BIOS.

-MSX emulation does not need a BIOS (C-BIOS used) but you can put the 32k msx.rom in /roms/bios or /data/bios and the emulator will use that instead.

-ADAM computer emulation requires eos.rom and writer.rom

-Spectravideo SVI emulation requires svi.rom BIOS

-Casio PV-2000 requires pv2000.rom BIOS

 Features :
 -----------------------